atharaziz/mybank-fullstack-app/README.md

 # My Fullstack Application.
-It is just an assignment
+It is just an assignment.

 This repository contains a Spring Boot backend and a React frontend.